NSF Develops Global Protocol to Assess OTC Compliance with Good Manufacturing Practices

 “The new NSF protocol for over-the-counter and prescription drugs builds on NSF’s significant expertise in pharmaceuticals and dietary supplements and furthers our mission to protect public health,” said Casey Coy of NSF International’s pharmaceutical consulting arm NSF-DBA.
 “Vendor qualification is a crucial component for pharmacy retailers to ensure they receive high quality OTC and prescription drugs from their vendors and avoid potential recalls.
 The significant costs involved in a product recall are not only absorbed by the drug manufacturer but the retailer as well.”

 Since its founding in 1944, NSF International has developed nearly 80 public health and safety standards.
 These include the American National Standards for foodservice equipment used in restaurants as well as the American National Standards for products coming in contact with drinking water (including water filtration units) which were adopted by the U.S. Environmental Protection Agency (EPA).
-NSF also developed the American National Standard for dietary supplements (NSF/ANSI Standard 173) and tests supplements to that standard to ensure there are no undeclared ingredients or unsafe levels of contaminants and verify that manufacturers comply with GMPs.
+NSF also developed the American National Standard for dietary supplements (NSF/ANSI Standard 173) and tests supplements to that standard to ensure there are no unsafe levels of contaminants and verify that manufacturers comply with GMPs.

 About NSF International's Health Sciences Division: This growing division offers training and education, consulting, GMP and GLP testing, certification, R&D, auditing and regulatory guidance for the pharmaceutical, dietary supplement and medical device industries throughout the entire product lifecycle.
 The NSF Health Sciences Division includes: NSF-DBA, which has more than 25 years of pharmaceutical, dietary supplement and medical devices training expertise; NSF Pharmalytica, a GLP & GMP contract laboratory; NSF Reference Standards, which supplies pharmaceutical secondary reference standards to demonstrate the identity, purity, quality and strength of their products and ingredients; Becker & Associates Consulting, Inc., a leading clinical, regulatory and scientific consulting firm that specializes in U.S. FDA-regulated industries; and the NSF Dietary Supplements Certification Program.
 NSF International developed the only American National Standard for Dietary Supplements (NSF/ANSI 173) and tests and certifies supplements against this standard.
 NSF's Health Science Division operates globally throughout North America, Europe, the Middle East, Africa, Asia and Latin America.
 NSF International offers ISO 13485 registrations for medical devices and CE Marking delivered through NSF International Strategic Registrations, Ltd. (NSF-ISR), as well as drinking water filtration certification through the NSF Water Division.